DefiLlama/DefiLlama-Adapters/pull_request_template.md

 ##### methodology (what is being counted as tvl, how is tvl being calculated):
+TVL is calculated from the USDT and USDC tokens locked in Zerobase vaults and withdrawal vaults across multiple chains.

 ##### Github org/user (Optional, if your code is open source, we can track activity):